biola/ask/README.markdown

     *= require ask
     */

+In your asker controller's `new` and `edit` methods you'll need to build the first question and choice.
+The best way to do this is create a private method:

+    def build_questions
+      @event.questions.build
+      @event.questions.each{|q| q.choices.build}
+    end

+Then at the top of your asker controller, include:

+    before_filter :build_questions, :only => [:new, :edit]

 In your answerer controller's `new` and `edit` methods you'll want to call `build_or_create_answers` and pass it in the appropriate questions.
 Such as:

     @event_registration.build_or_create_answers @event_registration.event.questions